MartinoMensio/claimreview-collector/README.md

 size: 2282 items

-used for: UrlLabels (both fb urls and source URLs)
+used for: url_labels (both fb urls and source URLs)

 Posts have been fact-checked one by one.
 The urls are to facebook.
 To extract source URLs: